 Exposure relates to how dark or light your image appears once it’s been captured by your camera.
 Getting this right from the get-go can be tricky though.
 It comes down to the perfect harmony between aperture, ISO, and shutter speed.
 In other words, how much light your camera lets in, the sensitivity of your camera’s sensor to this light, and the duration of the exposure.

 There are a number of other tools available in our Photo Editor that can also help you perfect your photo’s exposure.
 The Levels tool gives you more advanced control over your image’s exposure, as it lets you adjust the highlights, mid-tones, and shadows individually.
 Alternatively, the HDR DLX feature (standing for High Dynamic Range) uses adaptive technology to bring out those realistic details and enhance your image.
 Finally, the A.I.
-Image Enhancer uses Artificial Intelligence to balance image exposure, adjust highlights and shadows, and enhance the colors in your image in just a single click.
+Image Enhancer uses Artificial Intelligence to correct exposure, adjust brightness, balance highlights and shadows, and enhance the colors in your image in just a single click.

 Problem 4: Lacks Clarity

-A word of warning though: The tip to achieving the perfectly sharp photo is to not overdo it!
+A word of warning though: The tip to achieving a perfectly sharp photo is to not overdo it!
 Increasing your sharpness too much can cause pixelation and unwanted graininess.
 It’s also important you view your image at its exact (100%) size when adjusting the sharpness.
 You want to ensure you’re getting it just right.

 Other helpful tools to help you perfect an image include Sharpen DLX, which senses the difference between the sharper and softer edges in your photo and applies just the right amount of contrast to bring out those finer details.
+Do avoid too much sharpening, though, as it can make your image look grainy.

 Problem 5: Dull Colors

-Speaking of boosting your photo’s colors, this is a common photo editing requirement to counteract a dull image.
+Speaking of boosting your photo’s colors, this is a common image editing requirement to counteract a dull image.
 Saturation defines how intense the colors are.
 When you increase the saturation, higher tones of the color spectrum are added, making the colors appear more vivid.
 On the other hand, decreasing saturation adds lower colors of the spectrum to your image, making its colors appear duller.

 You can tweak the saturation of your photo by navigating to Color in the Edit menu, then adjusting the slider located underneath Saturation.